Vitamin Wig C invites music fans to fall in love in the Uncanny Valley

 That’s because every unreal auditory fantasy you can dream of lives inside Vitamin Wig C. This is a project with immense breadth and appeal despite only a tentative connection to conventional musics.

-Or maybe you ask the machine to whip up a dub reggae vaporwave 1800s hoedown and you get… Vitamin Wig C.
+Or maybe you ask the Machine to whip up a dub reggae vaporwave 1800s hoedown and you get… Vitamin Wig C.

-How about about: Lustmord toy samba Elephantitis of the Night ski bunny party at dawn… yeah, you guessed correctly—the machine spits out Vitamin Wig C.
+How about about: Lustmord toy samba Elephantitis of the Night ski bunny party at dawn… yeah, you guessed correctly—the Machine spits out Vitamin Wig C.

 That’s because Vitamin Wig C is inevitable.
 Surrender now.